 Another important factor to consider when assessing the success of your PPC campaigns is the time saved for on-site staff by driving higher quality leads in the first place.
 Some sources, like ILSs, tend to drive a very high volume of leads that convert into low lease numbers.
 That requires a big investment by on-site staff to go through the qualification process.

 Good PPC drives higher quality leads, so your staff spends less time following up with leads that don’t result in revenue.

 Still have PPC questions?

-We’re hoping to expand on this topic with new articles in the future, but for now, you can schedule a free consultation with one of our experts.
+You can also schedule a free consultation with one of our experts.
 We understand that creating successful PPC campaigns is a complex process, and we’d love to talk you through it.
 Happy advertising!